 Brendan has been influenced by furniture and early American design since he first began creating, and if you’ve stopped in our shop you’ve probably heard him share a sentiment on Shaker aesthetic.
 A graduate of Alfred University’s School of Art and Design, he has shown work in the Museum of Arts and Design in Manhattan, and New York State Museum in Albany, NY among others.
 Since Brendan joined us in 2011, he has had a hand at doing a bit of everything, from building our Axe tables with locally recollected wood to adding the finishing touches to our mirrors and one of a kind finds.
 When he’s not working at our shop you’ll still find him sketching tables and chairs, or crafting one of a kind goblets.

-Strong, positive, funny, smart, and more organized than your average logistics coordinator, Charlotte approaches every project with a clear-headed manner and a devilish twinkle in her eye.
+Strong, positive, funny, smart, and organized, Charlotte approaches every project with a clear-headed manner and a devilish twinkle in her eye.
 Whenever things get overwhelming with the multitude of projects, Charlotte says, “just lean more on me, I’ve got your back.”
-She has tamed the trucking, parts-ordering, and glass- and stone-cutting operations.

 Charlotte graduated summa cum laude from Edinboro University with a Bachelor of Arts in World Languages and Cultures.
 Having grown up with Natalie and Greg and been around R.T.
 Facts as a kid, it was only too perfect for Charlotte to join the team.
 With a keen mind for details and an elephant-like memory, she brings the kind of organizational expertise that is very much needed in a group full of creative minds.